dotfury/Gamui/README.md

 # Gamui
 Library to create UI elements for Browser based games

-Game menus
+-Game menus

-Life / Energy bars
+-Life / Energy bars

-Score boxes
+-Score boxes

-Social integration
+-Social integration

-Fullscreen
+-Fullscreen

 Separated into modules, so you can take out what you don't need.